A common question we’re asked by business owners entering the digital space – how much does a website cost?

 • Website maintenance

-Another factor is the route you choose to build your website.
+Another factor that determines how much it can cost to build a website is the route you choose to build your website.

 • By using a website builder and adding features yourself